google/fonts/ofl/notosansnko_todelist/upstream_info.md

 ## Commit Added (HIGH confidence)

 Commit `20bc5918912503bc1537a407a694738c33c048aa` was determined by **tag_match**.
 Matched a version tag in the upstream repo whose date is on or before the binary modification date in google/fonts (2022-11-24).
 This is the most reliable method.

+## Source-metadata review (2026-06-02) — SUPERSEDED DUPLICATE (de-listed; awaiting deletion)

+**Model**: Claude Opus 4.8

+fontc_crater reported `missing source 'sources/NotoSansNKoUnjoined.glyphs'` for `ofl/notosansnko_todelist/`.
+This family directory is a **superseded duplicate**: its slug ends in `_todelist` and it was flagged for removal (upstream PR #5605).
+The live families are `ofl/notosansnko` ("Noto Sans NKo", joined) and `ofl/notosansnkounjoined` ("Noto Sans NKo Unjoined"); the unjoined Glyphs source already has a correct home there.

+Because this directory should not exist, it was **de-listed from fontc_crater** rather than repointed:

+- the stale `source { … }` block (which pointed at the deprecated `googlefonts/noto-fonts` monorepo) was **removed from METADATA.pb**, and
+- the override `config.yaml` (described under "Build Configuration (Override)" above) was **deleted**.

+With no source block and no config, fontc_crater no longer gathers a (failing) target for this family, so it leaves the "failed to find targets" list without being repointed.
+The directory itself should still be **deleted** (`ofl/notosansnko_todelist/`) — a family removal is left for the Google Fonts team to action.
+The "Build Configuration (Override)" and "Commit Added" sections above are now historical: that override config and that source commit no longer exist in this directory.